 SC seeks TN response on DMK plea alleging inaction by Speaker on disqualification of 11 AIADMK MLAs

-The Supreme Court on Tuesday sought the Tamil Nadu government's response on a DMK petition, which has alleged the assembly speaker did not act on a plea seeking disqualification of 11 AIADMK lawmakers who voted against Chief Minister E Palaniswami during a 2017 confidence vote.
+The Supreme Court on Tuesday sought the Tamil Nadu government's response on a petition by DMK leaders while terming as "unnecessary" the alleged inaction for almost three years of the state Assembly Speaker towards disqualification of 11 AIADMK lawmakers who voted against Chief Minister E Palaniswami during a 2017 confidence vote.
 The 11 lawmakers included Deputy Chief Minister O Panneerselvam.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)